-But don't let that stop you from getting relationship guidance or from developing a stronger, healthier relationship with your partner or partners!
+But don't let that stop you from getting relationship guidance!
 There are creative ways to use your insurance benefits to cover the cost of couples counseling so that you can benefit from this excellent service.

-Here are 5 possible ways to use your insurance for couples counseling, as well as considerations, pros, and cons to each scenario.
+Here are five possible ways to use your insurance for couples counseling, as well as considerations, pros, and cons to each scenario.

 1. Use one partner’s individual insurance to cover sessions